phogroup/pho_group_website/content/authors/nirmal/_index.md

   #- Visitors
 ---

 I graduated with my bachelors in physics from UT Austin in 2024.
 During my bachelor's degree, I worked on Physics Informed Neural Networks (PINNs) and its demonstration in black hole perturbation simulation.
-Currently, I am exploring different research topics in deep learning, optimization, and 3D reconstruction.
+Currently, I am exploring different research topics in deep learning, optimization, and diffusion modeling.
 In my free time, I lift weights and try out different board games and sports.

 ![Personal Picture](hobbies.jpg)